oxygenbarker/transfer-bdg/README.md

 Reductio ad absurdum = "refutation of an argument by carrying the argument to it's logical end and so reducing it to an absurd conclusion.[1]"
 (b) "If the state prohibits abortion even in the ninth month, it will soon be telling us what to do with our bodies around the time of conception.[2](changed from italic to normal font)"

-**23. "Effort Inadequacies and the Need for Certainty, Control, and Simplicity"** "[U]ncertainties lead the mind to look for explanations [...][1]" Most of us are looking for easy explanations but this can lead to oversimplification.[1] (a) People do steal because of their bad genes.
+**23. "Effort Inadequacies and the Need for Certainty, Control, and Simplicity [1]"** "[U]ncertainties lead the mind to look for explanations [...][1]" Most of us are looking for easy explanations but this can lead to oversimplification.[1] (a) People do steal because of their bad genes.
 (b) He does not like me because he is bad.
 (c) He was raised to dislike certain people.

-**24. "Problem-solving inadequacies (confirmation bias)"** People tend to
+**24. "Problem-Solving Inadequacies [1]" (confirmation bias)"**
+People tend to
-(i) Immediately form a hypothesis and look only for examples to confirm it.
-(ii) Do not seek evidence to disprove the hypothesis.
-(iii) Are very slow to change the hypothesis even when it is obviously wrong.
-(iv) If the information is too complex, adopt overly-simple hypotheses or strategies for solutions.
-(v) If there is no solution, if the problem is a trick and “right“ and “wrong“ is given at random, form hypotheses about coincidental relationships they observed.
-Causality is always found.
+(i) "Immediately form a hypothesis and look only for examples to confirm it.[1]" (ii) "Do not seek evidence to disprove the hypothesis.[1]" (iii) "Are very slow to change the hypothesis even when it is obviously wrong.[1]" (iv) "If the information is too complex, adopt overly-simple hypotheses or strategies for solutions.[1]" (v) "If there is no solution, if the problem is a trick and “right“ and “wrong“ is given at random, form hypotheses about coincidental relationships they observed.
+Causality is always found.[1]"

-**25. "Ideological immunity, or the planck problem"** “immunity“ built up against new ideas by confidence in the own fundamental paradigm.
-David Perkins: The more confirmation one found for his ideology (remember 24 (i) and (ii) – not seeking for counter-evidence) the less apt he is to change his opinion.
+**25. "Ideological Immunity, or the Planck Problem [1]"** immunity built up against new ideas by confidence in the own fundamental paradigm.[1]
+David Perkins: The more confirmation one found for his ideology (remember 24 (i) and (ii) – not seeking for counter-evidence) the less apt he is to change his opinion.[1]
-The higher the IQ (measured by a standard IQ test) the more reasons are given to defend the own point of view and the lower the probability to consider alternatives.
+The higher the IQ (measured by a standard IQ test) the more reasons are given to defend the own point of view and the lower the probability to consider alternatives.[1]

 **26. "Argument from adverse consequences"**
 (a) “The defendant in a widely publicized murder trial must be found guilty; otherwise, it will be an encouragement for other men to murder their wives.”